-The unit CNAs will be your go-to.
-They know the residents well, and can also be a good source to reinforce any methods that you taught in therapy.
+The unit CNAs will be your go-to teammates.
+They know the residents well, and can also be a good source to reinforce any methods that you taught your patients in therapy.
 Your training might make their job easier, too.
 For example: “When Mary brushes her teeth, she does much better when resting an elbow on the sink to reduce tremors.”

 Function levels varied greatly with this population.
 Sometimes you spent the whole evaluation easing their anxiety, helping them get into bed, and just collecting data.
 Other times you could be climbing stairs, walking outside, and simulating grocery shopping.
 This range helps you to be adaptable as a clinician.
 You learn how to set realistic goals and to modify activity challenges.